sarahforzley/universal-docs/api/endpoints.md

 ## Query String Parameters

 Query string parameters are automatically passed into endpoints as variables that you can then access.
-For example, if you had an endpoint that expected an `$Id` variable, it could be provided via the query string.
+For example, if you have an endpoint that expects an `$Id` variable, you can provide it in the query string.

 ```powershell
 New-PSUEndpoint -Url '/user' -Method 'GET' -Endpoint {